How to Get From Florence to Rome

-There are 3 ways to get from Florence to Rome.
-You can choose between the bus, train, flight.
-The most affordable option is by bus, starting from $7.
-The fastest route is by flight (2h ).
+There are three ways to travel the 275 km distance from Florence to Rome.
+You can choose between the bus, train, and flight.

 If you’re looking for the cheapest option, then the bus is a really good choice.
 It’s less than half the price of a regionale train and also a bit faster.